‘Blue wall of silence’ takes hit in Chauvin’s murder trial

 It’s a far cry from the code of silence that has surrounded cases of police brutality and killings for so long in so many places — including Minneapolis.

 In 2017, Officer Mohamed Noor shot and killed Justine Ruszczyk Damond as she approached Noor’s squad car in the alley behind her home.
 Court testimony showed that an incident commander turned off her body camera when talking to Noor shortly after the shooting.
 Other officers told him not to say anything.
+Prosecutors told the court that about 20 police officers refused to talk to investigators and met with union officials to discuss withholding information.

 Noor was one of the rare officers to be convicted anyway.
 He is serving a 12½-year prison term.